sensorimotorgroupdpz/MaCaQuE/README.md

 * (grey)  execute test code

 ### C++ Test Script and Serial Communication Class
 The research projects incorporating MaCaQuE use C++ experiment control software which communicates with MaCaQuE.
 Here, we show a simple command line C++ script that can be used to test MaCaQuE hardware and considered as a starting point for developing custom software to be used with a control software of choice.
-The test script "main.cpp" is just a simple main function that provides a simplistic command line interface for setting reward or lights and receiving touch sensor data.
-Another thread runs in parallel to monitor the serial input.
-You need to name the correct serial port inside the code that the function can communicate properly with the right teensy.
+The test script "main.cpp" is just a main function that provides a simplistic command line interface for setting reward or lights and receiving touch sensor data.
+An additional thread runs in parallel to monitor the serial input.
+You need to name the correct serial port inside the code that the function can communicate properly with the right Teensy.

 To make serial communication as easy as in processing, i.e. simple platform independent function to send or receive an array of 8-bit bytes, the class serial_communication is provided.
 The code for the functions are adapted from: https://www.pjrc.com/tmp/host_software/